1994 - Honor Among Thugz + Exodus

 The five listed songs are Thug Life Original + 2 new songs recorded circa November with the full group (with Mopreme) and produced by Pro-Jay : "Don't Get It Twisted" and "Cradle 2 The Grave" (so he could be the main producer at that time for the group songs).

-The guest list indicates it could include songs like "House of Pain" with Biggie (or already "Runnin" but it was still in 2Pac's solo tracklists at that time), "Introduced 2 The Game" with Thoro Headz (Dramacydal), "Lie 2 Kick It" or "Animosity" with Richie Rich & The Gov (or why not, the Gov version of "Po Nigga Blues" but it has probably been recorded much later), "I'm Loosin' It" with Spice 1 ("Can't Turn Back" not recorded yet), "Fake Ass Bitches" with Y?N-Vee ("Where Do We Go From Here" not recorded yet)...
+The guest list indicates it could include songs like "House of Pain" with Biggie (or already "Runnin" but it was still in 2Pac's solo tracklists at that time), "Introduced 2 The Game" with Thoro Headz (Dramacydal), "Lie 2 Kick It" or "Animosity" with Richie Rich & The Gov (or why not, the Gov version of "Po Nigga Blues" but it has probably been recorded much later), "I'm Loosin' It" with Spice 1 ("Can't Turn Back" was recorded in December), "Fake Ass Bitches" with Y?N-Vee ("Where Do We Go From Here" recorded in January)...

 The Havenotz is a new name for the Kidz (who with he had the Ghetto Gospel project in 1992).
 "Thug 4 Life" and "Ghost" could be reference tracks recorded for them in 93 (that's why 2Pac say "Havenotz in this muthafucker" in "Thug 4 Life")...
 "How Long Will They Mourn Me" does not appear here, neither Nate Dogg as a guest, so maybe the song was not remixed yet (to avoid sample clearance issues - cf. Thug Life Original).